- BBachelors Available

 Cedar Fair Resort and Attraction Management

 BGSU offers the only resort and attraction management degree embedded in a theme park.
-BGSU is partnering with Cedar Fair to offer a Bachelor of Science in resort and attraction management.
+BGSU is partnering with Cedar Fair to offer a Bachelor of Science in resort and attraction management (RAAM).
 This innovative partnership provides graduates with leadership opportunities in the resort and attraction management industry.

 To learn more, contact the Professor and Founding Director, Dr. Swathi Ravichandran at 419-372-0733 or firstname.lastname@example.org.

 Why study Resort and Attraction Management at BGSU